A year ago today, in pictures: Election 2020 and more moments you may remember

 Also on this day in 2020 National University students, upset they were paying tuition for online classes amid the COVID-19 pandemic, burned tires as they protested for free college education in Asuncion, Paraguay.
 See more top news photos as selected by the Associated Press.

-Also on this day in 2020 demonstrators burned tires to protest the postponement of the upcoming presidential election in El Alto, Bolivia.
-See more top news photos as selected by the Associated Press.
+Also on this day in 2020, Belarusian opposition supporters gathered for a protest rally in front of the government building at Independent Square in Minsk, Belarus.

-Also on this day in 2020 voters in Georgia returned to the polls for runoffs to settle party nominations in four congressional races and 17 legislative races, as well as a closely watched contest for the Democratic nod for district attorney in Fulton County.
 See more top news photos as selected by the Associated Press.